johnnymetz/johnny-metz-blog/content/posts/pass-django-model-field-choices-to-frontend.md

 ![options button](/options-button-highlight.png)

-Read more about this feature in the DRF's [Metadata documentation](https://www.django-rest-framework.org/api-guide/metadata/).
+Read more about this feature in DRF's [Metadata documentation](https://www.django-rest-framework.org/api-guide/metadata/).
 One important thing to note is that `OPTIONS` requests are [not cacheable](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/OPTIONS).